Last updated on February 16th, 2021 at 05:42 pm

 Apollo and the site of Delphi in Ancient Greece

-Apollo, the son of Zeus and one of the 12 Olympian Gods, left Olympus aiming to destroy Python and conquer this beautiful, sacred land.
-In a symbolic gesture of eliminating all ancient, primitive instincts, the god of Light, Grace, Music and Arts killed the gruesome serpent.
+The Olympian god Apollo, the son of Zeus, was the god of Light, Grace, Music and Arts.
+One day, he left Olympus aiming to destroy Python and conquer this beautiful, sacred land.
+In a symbolic gesture of eliminating all ancient, primitive instincts, he killed the gruesome serpent.

 After killing Python, Apollo was self-exiled, in order to purify himself of the murder.
 He later returned to Delphi disguised as a dolphin, leading a boat full of Cretan sailors.